ChiHaoLu/Lethal-Company-ItemName-List/README.md

 5. Open the file `Assembly-CSharp.dll` which may in the path like `~\Steam\steamapps\common\Lethal Company\Lethal Company_Data\Managed\Assembly-CSharp.dll`.
 6. Export the C# code of `Assembly-CSharp.dll` to any where you want, e.g. folder `LCDecompile`.
 7. Open the C# project `Assembly-CSharp.cspj` in Visual Studio.
-8. Run the `FindItem.cs` to traverse `/LCDecompile` to print the class or variable belonging `GrabbableObject`.
+8. Run the `FindItem.cs` to traverse `/LCDecompile` to print the classes or variables belonging `GrabbableObject`.

 ### How does `FindItem.cs` work?

 The purpose of this code is to traverse all `.cs` files within a specified C# project path, searching for and printing two types of `GrabbableObject`:

-1. **GrabbableObject Classes:**
-   - Utilizes the Roslyn C# syntax tree analysis tool.
+- Utilizes the [Roslyn](https://github.com/dotnet/roslyn) C# syntax tree analysis tool.
-   - Iterates through each syntax tree, identifying all `ClassDeclarationSyntax`, i.e., class declarations.
+- Iterates through each syntax tree, identifying all `ClassDeclarationSyntax`/`VariableDeclarationSyntax`.
-   - Filters out classes that inherit from "GrabbableObject" from these declarations.
+- Filters out classes/variables that inherit from `GrabbableObject` from these declarations.
-   - Prints the names of these classes.

-2. **GrabbableObject Variables:**
-   - Similarly uses the Roslyn C# syntax tree analysis tool.
-   - Iterates through each syntax tree, identifying all `VariableDeclarationSyntax`, i.e., variable declarations.
-   - Filters out variables of type "GrabbableObject" from these declarations.
-   - Prints the names of these variables.
+- Prints the names of these classes/variables.

 The execution steps of this code are as follows: